JanssenProject/jans/docs/README.md

 Select option 2 from Main Menu to chose Authentication Method.
 You can see such options as listed above.

-To `View` default authentication method select '1' from Authentication Menu, It will show you the current default authentication method of the janssen server.
+To `View` default authentication method select '1' from Authentication Menu, It will show you the current default authentication method of the Janssen server.

 ![current-default-auth](img/im-cur-default-auth.png)

-To `update` default authentication method select '2', then enter the default authentication method that you want to update with it.
+To `update` the default authentication method select '2', then enter the default authentication method that you want to update with it.
 It will ask for the confirmation, `y` to confirm.

 ![update-auth](img/im-update-default-auth.png)